-Although the few available repeated-measures single-case studies of CAMs need to be interpreted cautiously, their qualitative review seems to underscore the positive distal effects of CAMs that were observed in the meta-analytic review.
-Perhaps most important, they point to a clear and urgent need for studies of the immediate outcomes of specific CAMs ingredients.
+In sum, while the few available repeated-measures single-case studies of CAMs need to be interpreted cautiously, their qualitative review seems to underscore the positive distal effects of CAMs that were observed in the meta-analytic review.
+Perhaps, most importantly, they point to a clear and urgent need for studies of the immediate outcomes of specific CAMs components.